AlbertineN/gallery/Documentation.md

 //Step six
 Configured my test manager "mocha" to test and exit by adding an exit flag.
 Also configured an email notification for a successful build and test.
 Added Milestone 3
+Configured a post build notification in the test stage no notify me on a failed build.

 //step seven
 Configured Slack to notify me and the Team manager of successfull deployments to heroku.
 Added Milestone 4 to the landing page.